0xzaakceptowac/0xzaakceptowac/README.md

 # Hello!

-My name is Tyronne Joshua Betita.
-I am an aspiring cybersecurity engineer and a CTF player.
+My name is Tyronne Joshua Betita, I am an aspiring cybersecurity engineer and a CTF player.
 I created this GitHub profile mostly for fun and as a place to showcase my projects and hobbies.

 I enjoy looking back and reminiscing about the things I have stored here so that in the future I can reflect on how much I have grown as a computer enthusiast.